BlancheK/BlancheK.github.io/movies-titles.md

 {% include confounder-actors.html %}

-Our findings suggest a positive correlation between the presence of famous actors and increased movie success.
+Our findings suggest a positive correlation between the presence of famous actors and increased movie success: the success indicator increases i,n average by '0.22' for 1 famous actor casted in the movie.
 This observation is interesting as renowned actors may serve as confounding variables, potentially impacting the relationship between our movie title and its success.

 #### Famous movie studios